Military history of the Acadians: Battle of Petitcodiac

 Charles Deschamps de Boishébert was a French militia commander who became a resistance leader.
 Based in the Miramichi River valley, he helped Acadians fleeing the British deportation operations escape to Quebec.
-After the fall of Beausejour, Monckton sent a naval squaldorn to evict him from the satellite fort at the mouth of the Saint John River.
+After the fall of Beausejour, Monckton sent a naval squadron to evict him from the satellite fort at the mouth of the Saint John River.
 Knowing that he could not defend his position, Bosishebert destroyed the fort.
 When he received word that the British were planning an expedition to the Petitcodiac River, he hurried to Chipoudy, where he organized 120 Acadians, Maliseets and Mi'kmaq into a guerrilla fighting force.

 On September 2, the expedition began these clearing operations on settlements in and around the Village-des-Blanchard.
 While the main body worked on the eastern bank of the river, a detachment of fifty or sixty under John Indicot was despatched to the western bank.
 (Note: Note: (Grenier 2008) locates this battle at Chipoudy rather than at Petitcodiac.
 There is a primary source, however, of a letter written by Major Jedediah Preble that indicates the battle happened in "Shipodia" (See Peter Landry.
 The Lion and the Lily.
 Trafford Press.
 2007. p.
 535)) When they set fire to the village church, Boishébert and three hundred men attacked.
 The British retreated behind a dyke and were in a near panic when Frye landed with the remainder of the force and took command.
 After three hours of spirited fighting, Frye eventually extracted the force to the boats and retreated.
 Twenty two British were killed and another six were wounded.
 (Note: The French reported that eighty British were killed (see (Grenier 2008)).)
 Ranger Joseph Gorham was wounded in the battle.